developer-onizuka/faceRecognizerAPI/README.md

 # faceRecognizerAPI

 The faceRecognizer is a Web API thru HTTP Post.
 You can post a image file to get the coordinate of faces.<br>
+You can use it in the following cases, for example.<br>

 <img src="https://github.com/developer-onizuka/Diagrams/blob/main/faceRecognizerAPI/Copy%20of%20rabbitMQ.drawio.png" width="720">
 <br>